NVIDIA-Merlin/HugeCTR/docs/python_interface.md

 `DataGeneratorParams` specifies the parameters related to the data generation.
 An `DataGeneratorParams` instance is required to initialize the `DataGenerator` instance.

 **Arguments**
 * `format`: The format for synthetic dataset.
-The supported types include `hugectr.DataReaderType_t.Norm`, `hugectr.DataReaderType_t.Raw`.
+The supported types include `hugectr.DataReaderType_t.Norm`, `hugectr.DataReaderType_t.Parquet` and `hugectr.DataReaderType_t.Raw`.
 There is NO default value and it should be specified by users.

 * `label_dim`: Integer, the label dimension for synthetic dataset.
 There is NO default value and it should be specified by users.